 - Gather Your Evidence: As you start to put together your case, keep any evidence you may have.
 This includes medical bills and records for your injury, pharmacy bills and records for any medication you took due to your injury, repair estimates and records for your vehicle, any communication or records from your insurance company, any police report that was filed, and also any photographs that you have of the accident, of your vehicle before or after the accident, or your injuries.
 If there were witnesses to the accident, make sure you get their names and contact information so that you can ask them questions about the case, or potentially call them as witnesses at trial.

 - Consult an Attorney: The most beneficial step you could take when filing a lawsuit would be to consult with a car accident lawyer Central Phoenix, AZ trusts.
 Although there are many sources available with free information about lawsuits and how to file them, there is no substitute for a competent and professional attorney who has experience trying cases like yours in your local court.
 A qualified attorney will already know the forms you need, will know how to gather and present your evidence to the court, and will be able to recommend a strategy for pursuing your claim at trial or engaging in settlement negotiations that could get you the compensation you need faster and more efficiently.

 Filing a lawsuit is not easy and winning your case is even harder.
 Consult the sources available to you, gather and organize the facts of your case, and strongly consider hiring an attorney.

-Thank you to our friends and contributors at Kamper Estrada, LLC for their insight into car accidents.
+Thank you to our friends at Kamper Estrada, LLC for their insight into car accidents.